Abrahamic religions: Circumcision

-Many countries with majorities of Christian adherents in Europe and Latin America have low circumcision rates, while both religious and non-religious circumcision is widely practiced a in many predominantly Christian countries and among Christian communities in the Anglosphere countries, Oceania, South Korea, the Philippines, the Middle East and Africa.
+Many countries with majorities of Christian adherents in Europe and Latin America have low circumcision rates, while both religious and non-religious circumcision is widely practiced in many predominantly Christian countries and among Christian communities in the Anglosphere countries, Oceania, South Korea, the Philippines, the Middle East and Africa.
 Countries such as the United States, the Philippines, Australia (albeit primarily in the older generations), Canada, Cameroon, Democratic Republic of the Congo, Ethiopia, Equatorial Guinea, Ghana, Nigeria, Kenya, and many other African Christian countries have high circumcision rates.
 Circumcision is near universal in the Christian countries of Oceania.
 In some African and Eastern Christian denominations male circumcision is an integral or established practice, and require that their male members undergo circumcision.
 Coptic Christianity and Ethiopian Orthodoxy and Eritrean Orthodoxy still observe male circumcision and practice circumcision as a rite of passage.
-Male circumcision is also widely practiced among Christians from South Korea, Egypt, Syria, Lebanon, Jordan, Palestine, Israel, and North Africa.
+Male circumcision is also widely practiced among Christians from Egypt, Syria, Lebanon, Jordan, Palestine, Israel, and North Africa.
 (See also aposthia.)

 Male circumcision is among the rites of Islam and is part of the fitrah, or the innate disposition and natural character and instinct of the human creation.

-Circumcision is widely practiced by the Druze, the procedure is practiced as a cultural tradition, and has no religious significance in the Druze faith.
-Some Druses do not circumcise their male children, and refuse to observe this "common Muslim practice".
+Although circumcision is widely practiced by the Druze, the procedure is practiced as a cultural tradition, and has no religious significance in the Druze faith.
+Some Druze do not circumcise their male children, and refuse to observe this "common Muslim practice".

 Circumcision is not a religious practice of the Bahá'í Faith, and leaves that decision up to the parents.

-Dietary restrictions

-Judaism and Islam have strict dietary laws, with permitted food known as kosher in Judaism, and halal in Islam.
-These two religions prohibit the consumption of pork; Islam prohibits the consumption of alcoholic beverages of any kind.
-Halal restrictions can be seen as a modification of the kashrut dietary laws, so many kosher foods are considered halal; especially in the case of meat, which Islam prescribes must be slaughtered in the name of God.
-Hence, in many places, Muslims used to consume kosher food.
-However, some foods not considered kosher are considered halal in Islam.

-With rare exceptions, Christians do not consider the Old Testament's strict food laws as relevant for today's church; see also Biblical law in Christianity.
-Most Protestants have no set food laws, but there are minority exceptions.

-The Roman Catholic Church believes in observing abstinence and penance.
-For example, all Fridays through the year and the time of Lent are penitential days.
-The law of abstinence requires a Catholic from 14 years of age until death to abstain from eating meat on Fridays in honor of the Passion of Jesus on Good Friday.
-The United States Conference of Catholic Bishops obtained the permission of the Holy See for Catholics in the U.S. to substitute a penitential, or even a charitable, practice of their own choosing.
-Eastern Rite Catholics have their own penitential practices as specified by the Code of Canons for the Eastern Churches.